MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-manage.md

 - MET150
 ms.collection:
 - M365-security-compliance
-description: "After you set up Customer Key, learn how to manage it by restoring AKV keys, managing permissions, and determining the DEP assigned to a mailbox."
+description: "After you set up Customer Key, learn how to manage it by restoring AKV keys, managing permissions, and managing your data encryption policies."
 ---

 # Manage Customer Key for Office 365